MeToo' movement stirs few changes in European Parliament’s groups

 But externalisation of the mechanism removes the chance for victims to recover any legal costs incurred in suing an alleged harasser in their home country covered by the Parliament.
 This is only open where procedures are run by the EU institution, not the group.

-Meanwhile, the other six groups have not introduced any reforms for the coming parliamentary term - although Renew Europe and The Left are counting on mandatory anti-harassment training for all staff working for the group.
+Meanwhile, the other six groups have not introduced any reforms for the coming parliamentary term - although Renew Europe, S&D, EPP and The Left are counting on mandatory anti-harassment training for all staff working for the group.

 “The Left will be more vigilant in ensuring that all people respect these values, putting the well-being of employees first,” a spokesperson told Euronews in a statement when asked about any additional changes to the group's anti-harassment policy.